Planning Performance Metrics

 The percentage of applications that received a decision within 30 days of submittal.
 Over-the-Counter Level 2 Applications include interior remodels, exterior remodels under 5%, and minor exterior site improvements.

-*Data as of 3/14/23.
-Actual: 7 of 25 applications met the target.
-The number of OC Level II applications that received a decision within 30 days is 28%, compared to 17% last reported on March 1, 2023.
-The number of applications requiring a decision for this metric tripled in a two-week period.
+*Data as of 9/20/24.
+Actual: 40 of 95 applications met the target.
+The percentage of OC Level II applications that received a decision within 30 days is 42%, compared to 52% last reported on April 2024.
 Though decisions were not issued within 30 days due to pending City and agency reviews, staff submitted corrections within 30 days.

 why is this metric important?